 The case study provides an opportunity for you to put your fitness knowledge into practice and design a program for a sample client.
 Think of the case study as your first paying client.

-This is a basic response to this type of question, you would need to expand on this in order to actually nail the exam, so consider this a template.
+This is a basic response to this type of question; you would need to expand on this in order actually to nail the exam, so consider this a template.